ciscoch/show-track-ai-lovable/README.md

 ## Environment variables

-Create an `env` file at the project root with the following keys.
-You can copy `.env.example` and fill in your real credentials:
+Create a `.env` file at the project root based on `.env.example` and fill in your real credentials:

 ```sh
 VITE_SUPABASE_URL=<your supabase url>